 This is precisely why Managed by Q put together this comprehensive guide to planning your office move.
 We've left no stone unturned, covering everything you need to know about making your next office move as straightforward and easy as possible.

 Here, we've distilled this information into an easy-to-digest list of valuable takeaways, peppered with advice from some in-the-know experts.
 If you've got an office move on the horizon, this is what you need to know.

-Get real about your timeline
+Get real about your office move timeline

 The sooner you can start planning, the better.
-In an ideal world, you'll have six months to confirm your new space, identify vendors, and lay the foundation for a well-organized move.
+In an ideal world, you'll have six months to confirm your new space, identify vendors, and lay the foundation for a well-organized office move.
 But real-life plans, as we all know, tend to be far more precarious; leases fall through, renovations run over time, and the office manager is usually the one coming up with a last-minute Plan B.

-"I'd say a month to a month and a half is a solid amount of time for a move, but you have to dedicate a lot to it," says Jamie Gray, Global Office Operations Manager at Hired.
+"I'd say a month to a month-and-a-half is a solid amount of time for a move, but you have to dedicate a lot to it," says Jamie Gray, Global Office Operations Manager at Hired.
 Gray currently manages 12 offices worldwide and has facilitated somewhere between 15 to 20 commercial moves.

 You'll want to create a tentative timeline for securing a reliable moving company (more on that in a bit), packing up your existing office, moving in, getting settled, and communicating the plans to your team.
 Before your head starts spinning, keep in mind that "tentative" is the operative word here.
 Timelines and details will evolve; Gray's best advice is to lean into the chaos and roll with the changes as much as you can.

 The last place you want to cut corners is with the moving company.
 Do your research and connect with more than one company to compare prices and services.
 Gray usually gets three quotes from a variety of commercial moving companies.